erizov/Professor/semester_3/lecture_12_ml_algorithms/linear_regression/README.md

 ## Introduction

-Linear Regression is linear regression is a fundamental algorithm.
+Linear Regression is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Linear Regression is essential for building performant and scalable applications.